weirdgyn/addnet/README.md

 Please note that (prior the plugin assigment) the net currently assigned to the pad selected is reported in the readonly textbox on the left of the pad combo-box.

+## TODO

+Draw a better UI (if anyone willing to contribute please read the following section).

 ## Coding notes

 If you are willing to make any modification to the GUI (you're welcome) trough __wxFormBuilder__ (```addnet.fbp``` file) remember to modify this line (around line 21 ```addnet_gui.py```):